 I can tell you that photography is in my blood.
 My grandfather became a photographer after he returned from the war and as a young girl, my mother worked in his darkroom.
 She went on to become a beautiful painter and taught me from a very early age all about composition and light.

 Wherever we travelled to as kids, she would always say, “isn’t the light so lovely over there?” and over time, I saw what she saw.
 The way light falls, the softness, the shadows.
 I saw how she liked to position things together to make up a story.

 So from the very beginning, it’s almost like I had no choice on which path I would take.
 And it’s no coincidence that my brother ended up being a filmmaker.
 We saw the good light that mum kept telling us about, we saw the compositions and then we started turning them into stories.

-So for the past 10 years, I have adored travelling all over, telling stories about love and family, connection and romance.
+So for the past 14 years, I have adored travelling all over the world, telling stories about love and family, connection and romance.